cl-fui/subtext/README.md

 SubText is a Lispy, mostly-text-based user interface.

 SubText 'entangles' CL code with arbitrary pieces of text, enabling simple, flexible, and familiar ad-hoc user interfaces (combined with an Emacs-inspired keyboard interface).
-The entangled text/code entities (referred to as 'presentations') can bind keys, modify text, or run arbitrary code.
+The entangled text/code entities (referred to as 'subtexts') can bind keys, modify text, or run arbitrary code.

 ## Demo and Screenshot